survivejs/webpack-book/manuscript/building/01_source_maps.md

 * If you want to get only stack traces during production, use `devtool: 'hidden-source-map'`.
 You can capture the output and send it to a third party service for you to examine.
 This way you can capture errors and fix them.
 * `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin` provide more control over the result than the `devtool` shortcut.
 * *source-map-loader* can come in handy if your dependencies provide source maps.
 * Enabling source maps for styling requires additional effort.
-You will have to enable `sourceMap` option per styling related loader you are using.
+You have to enable `sourceMap` option per styling related loader you are using.

-In the next chapter, I will show you how to split bundles and separate the current bundle into application and vendor bundles that may both be cached.
+In the next chapter, you learn to split bundles and separate the current bundle into application and vendor bundles that may both be cached.